Glenn E. Estes Fellowship Criteria

-The Glenn E. Estes Scholarship is open to all applicants regardless of race, color, religion, sex, national origin, disability, age or veteran status with the following summarized restrictions:
+The Glenn E. Estes Fellowship is open to all applicants regardless of race, color, religion, sex, national origin, disability, age or veteran status with the following summarized restrictions:

-- The scholarship will be available to students who are currently enrolled or have been admitted to the University of Tennessee, School of Information Sciences.
+- The fellowship will be available to students who are currently enrolled or have been admitted to the University of Tennessee, School of Information Sciences.

-- The student(s) awarded this scholarship will be enrolled in the School Library Information Specialist Program.
+- The student(s) awarded this fellowship will be enrolled in the School Library Information Specialist Program.

-- The student(s) awarded this scholarship will demonstrate promise as a leader, and must intend to pursue a career in children's and young adult literature.
+- The student(s) awarded this fellowship will demonstrate promise as a leader, and must intend to pursue a career in children's and young adult literature.

-- The student(s) awarded this scholarship shall have demonstrated excellent academic performance.
+- The student(s) awarded this fellowship shall have demonstrated excellent academic performance.

 - Financial need (in the broadest sense) may be a factor.